 by Robert Wilkinson

-We begin with Ry Cooder.
+We begin with the amazing music of Ry Cooder.
 Born March 15, 1947, this very talented musician has worked on his own, as well as with the biggest and the best inside and outside the industry.
 In one outstanding instance, Ry was the one who gave us the Buena Vista Social Club.
 You can hear his work on recordings of Van Morrison, Neil Young, the Rolling Stone, Eric Clapton, Little Feat, the Chieftains, Mavis Staples, Freddie Fender, and his "supergroup" - Little Village - where he is bandmate and lead guitarist with three of my favorites: Nick Lowe (bassist, vocals), John Hiatt (lead vocals, rhythm guitar), and Jim Keltner (drums).

-Here's one of his most famous performances!
+We’ll begin with one of his most famous performances!
 Enjoy Ry playing classic slide guitar on the Lowell George Little Feat monster 1972 hit, "Willin'"

 Here's Ry playing slide for Van Morrison's 1979 album "Into the Music."
 If you haven't heard this gem before, prepare to be uplifted by “Full Force Gale."